sethblack/python-seo-analyzer/README.md

 API
 ---

-The `analyze` function returns a dictionairy with the results of the crawl.
+The `analyze` function returns a dictionary with the results of the crawl.

 ```python
 from seoanalyzer import analyze